 HTML Area

-The HtmlArea Page Element is designed to render HTML content within a specified area of the PDF page.
-It supports tags and properties based on HTML 4.0.1 and the CSS 2.1 specification, including some limitations (highlighted below the example).
+The HtmlArea Page Element renders HTML content within a specified area of the PDF page.
+The tag supports HTML 4.0.1 and CSS 2.1 specification tags and properties with a few limitations (see below).

-The following example demonstrates the process for adding content from an HTML file into a specified region of a PDF document s page:
+The following example demonstrates adding content from an HTML file into a PDF document's page region.

 Document document = new Document();